RenYang-home/HLVC/README.md

 - **HLVC_layer3_P-frame(_decoder).py**

 The same network as HLVC_layer2_P-frame(_decoder).py.
-Since we use BPG to compressed I-frames for the PSNR model and BPG has different distortion features from learned compressed, we train two models for the Layer 3 frames near from Layer 1 (I-frames) and near from layer 2.
+Since we use BPG to compressed I-frames for the PSNR model and BPG has different distortion features from learned compressed, we train two PSNR models for the Layer 3 frames near from Layer 1 (I-frames) and near from layer 2.
 That is,
 ```
-parser.add_argument("--nearlayer", type=int, default=1, choices=[1, 2])
+parser.add_argument("--nearlayer", type=int, default=1, choices=[1, 2]) # not used in MS-SSIM models
 ```
 For example, in Figure 1, the frames 1, 2, 8 and 9 are near layer 1 and the frames 3, 4, 6 and 7 are near layer 2.
 Note that, for layer 3, lambda = 8, 16, 32 and 64 for MS-SSIM, and lambda = 256, 512, 1024 and 2048 for PSNR.